Robust Extraction of Global 21 cm Spectrum from Experiments with a Chromatic Beam Based on Physics-Motivated Error Modeling: Results

 \subsection{Biased extraction with Uncorrelated Modeling}

 We first present results from the uncorrelated modeling.
-We extract the 21\,cm signal from mock spectra with the badly designed disc-cone antenna beam and $N_r=20$, using observation data taken at all positions in each orbit.
-We plot the recovered signal and the input signal in the left panel of Figure~\ref{fig:recovered_signal_nocov_comparison}, and list the fitted parameters in Table~\ref{tab:Posterior distribution of signal parameters in different cases}.
-Compared to the results using polynomial modeling in \citet{Shi2022}, we find that the goodness of extraction is largely improved, but the recovered signal is biased in a way which underestimated the signal strength.
-This implies that an uncorrelated model might result in model bias.
+We extract the 21\,cm signal from mock spectra measured with the badly designed disc-cone antenna beam for $N_r=20$, 15 and 12, respectively, using observation data taken at all positions in each orbit.
+We plot the recovered signals and the input signal in the left panel of Figure~\ref{fig:recovered_signal_nocov_comparison}, and list the fitted parameters in Table~\ref{tab:Posterior distribution of signal parameters in different cases}.
+Compared to the results using polynomial modeling in \citet{Shi2022}, we find that the fidelity of extraction is greatly improved using the modeling with $N_r=20$ and $15$, but the recovered signal is biased in a way that underestimates the signal strength.
+This implies that uncorrelated modeling might result in model bias.
+For $N_r<15$, e.g., the $N_r=12$ case corresponding to the purple regions in left panel of Figure \ref{fig:recovered_signal_nocov_comparison}, the extraction performance futher deteriorates owing to the insufficient characterization of the foreground sky.

-Then we try to extract the 21\,cm signal from the mock spectra, this time with the dipole-like antenna beam.
-Again we assume $N_r=20$, and use observation data taken at all positions in each orbit.
+Then we try to extract the 21\,cm signal from the mock spectra measured with the dipole-like antenna beam.
+Again we assume $N_r=20$, 15 and 12, and use observation data taken at all positions in each orbit.
 The recovered signal is shown in the middle panel of Figure~\ref{fig:recovered_signal_nocov_comparison}, and the fitted parameters are listed in Table~\ref{tab:Posterior distribution of signal parameters in different cases}.
 Even though the antenna is achromatic in this case, the recovered signal is still underestimated, showing that the under-estimating bias is not from the chromatic beam effect.

 Similar biased fitting results have also been found in \citep{Anstey2023,Hibbard2023ApJ} when observations from multiple Local Sidereal Time (LST) bins are used.
 However, the fitting results remain unbiased with the same modeling \citep{Anstey2023,Hibbard2023ApJ} when observations from one single (or one averaged) LST bin are used.